pomonam/kronfluence/examples/cifar/README.md

     --factor_strategy ekfac
 ```

-On an A100 (80GB) GPU, it takes roughly 2 minutes to compute the self-influence scores:
+On an A100 (80GB) GPU, this takes approximately 2 minutes:

 ```
 ----------------------------------------------------------------------------------------------------------------------------------